 Do note however, that the opposite, jumping into the first thing you find that’s even remotely related, is also a surefire way to ensure headaches later on.

 Research and compare, but don’t get hung up on minor differences or inadequacies and trying to find the perfect fit, because 9 times out of 10, there isn’t one.

-As your list of know requirements gets longer, you’ll start to even better understand the true scope of your project, and also be able to better assess what the other requirements for your idea are, including finding any that you may have originally not realized needed to be included.
+As your list of know requirements gets longer, you’ll start to also better understand the true scope of your project, and be able to better assess what the other requirements for your idea are, including finding any that you may have originally not realized needed to be included.